dcarver1/carverd/_drafts/deepWork.md

 We'll see how it goes.

 ### Embrace Boredom
 Much like any other skill set the ability to sustain focus is something that falls into the use it or lose it category.
-The danger of this is currenly many people are in state of needing constent stimuli.
+The danger of this is currently many people are in state of needing constant stimuli.
 Standing in like at the grocery store, we pull out our phone to push things around rather then just stand.
 Deep work require directed focus on potential features of low stimuli.
-As we pratice the act of being ok with low stimuli environments we are supporting our ability to stay focused within them.
+As we practice the act of being ok with low stimuli environments we are supporting our ability to stay focused within them.
 Some very strong conclusions about the effect of a constantly stimulating environment from the work from Clifford Nass is cited.
 The short of it is that those who live in a state of constant distraction are re working the ability of their brain to stay focused.
 Kinda a scary thought.

 **Don't Take Breaks from Distraction Instead Take Breaks from Focus.**
  Most people use distractions as a reward.
 Once I get this done I'll watch that video I was told about.
 In that sense you are schedule, though many not on a calendar, your focus time to make time for the distraction.
-In many way seems out of wack with where would be place our personal priorities.
+In many way seems out of whack with where would be place our personal priorities.
 Yet it will take a very active effort to flip this.
-Ideas such as internet sabbath( a day a week without internet) are methods to star but it's probably impossible to form a strong habit only praticing one day out of seven.
+Ideas such as internet Sabbath( a day a week without internet) are methods to star but it's probably impossible to form a strong habit only practicing one day out of seven.
 The authors suggestion is that you start scheduling internet time.
-Set asided period where you will not use the internet.
+Set aside period where you will not use the internet.
 If you require internet often, best to make shorty blocks.
 This is a training of sorts to resist the temptation of distraction.
 The author provide three specific pointers.

-1. *This strategy works even if your job requires lots of Internet use and/or promt e-mial replies.*
+1. *This strategy works even if your job requires lots of Internet use and/or prompt e-mail replies.*
 Just schedule the internet free periods in shorter segments.
 If you can get your replies out quick in 10 minutes, schedule 20 minute non internet time still means your not distracted for two thirds of the day.

-2. *Regradless of how you schedule your internet blocks, you must keep the time outside these blocks absolutely free from Internet use.*
+2. *Regardless of how you schedule your internet blocks, you must keep the time outside these blocks absolutely free from Internet use.*
 No cheating.
 The point of all this is not sure much that internet is a bad tool but developing the resolve to live with it because it is distracting.
 If you comment to no internet stand by it.

 3. *Scheduling Internet use at home as well as at work can further improve your concentration training.*